 DAY 6: BAYEUX/PARIS - Depart for riverside Rouen and set out around the port city on foot.
 Discover the beautiful city centre, noted for its Gothic churches and medieval half-timbered houses, and hear about its place in history as the place where Joan of Arc was tried for heresy.
 Enjoy free time here before heading back to Paris to spend the rest of the day at your leisure exploring the City of Lights.

-DAY 7: PARIS - Enjoy a CEO led orientation walk this morning in the medieval centre of Paris; the Île de la Cité.
+DAY 7: PARIS - Enjoy a guided orientation walk this morning in the medieval centre of Paris; the Île de la Cité.
 Opt to step inside Sainte-Chapelle, a Gothic chapel that dazzles with 1,113 stained glass windows.
 Afterwards, indulge in a guided lunch presentation of French cuisine, then take advantage of more free time to visit iconic landmarks such as the Eiffel Tower or the Louvre.

 DAY 8: PARIS - Depart at any time.

-Your 8 Day, 7 Night Trip Includes:
+Your 8 Day, 7 Night Trip For Two Includes:

 Be the first to hear about discounts, promo codes, winner announcements and more!